Glassheart (song): Reception and live performances

 Jenna Hally Rubenstein for MTV Buzzworthy was complimentary of the song, writing that Lewis had "[upped] the musical ante big time".
 Rubenstein continued to highly praise the inclusion of the dubstep transition due to the fact that she thought she would never "use the words 'dubstep' and 'Leona Lewis' in the same sentence."
 Caroline Sullivan for The Guardian described the song as "mood elevating with an abrasive grime beat."
 Matthew Horton for Virgin Media described the song as "unexpectedly ravey".
 Chris Smith for Yahoo! described the song as a curveball and wrote that he felt it is Lewis' "first truly club friendly track".
-Sam Lanksy for Idolator thought that although the song is radio-friendly, it is not "derivative".
+Sam Lansky for Idolator thought that although the song is radio-friendly, it is not "derivative".

 Lewis debuted the song at London nightclub G-A-Y on 5 September 2011; she performed the song as part of a mini set-list along with "Collide" and "Bleeding Love".
 Lewis wore a black knee length dress, with a red heart emblem across her chest.
 The singer performed "Glassheart" at the Art on Ice concert in Zurich, Switzerland, on 31 January 2013.
 "Glassheart" was performed as the sixteenth song on the set list of Lewis' 2013 tour called the Glassheart Tour.